MontyTobois/My-Neighborhood-Map/README.md

 * Clone this repo to your terminal or download the zip

-* install all project dependencies with
+* Install all project dependencies with `npm install`

-* start the development server with `npm start`
+* Start the development server with `npm start`

-* you will need your own API KEY for Map
+* You will need your own API KEY for Map

 ## Language